Sakkull/PersonalProjects/README.md

 #### **INTRODUCTION**
-Hello, my name is Alexandru Buzamat, I have finished a BSc in Applied Psychology at University of Leicester UK, currently pursuing a Masters in Clinical Research Statistics and I am looking to develop my analytics skills in order to become a data analyst.
+Hello, my name is Alexandru Buzamat, I have finished a BSc in Applied Psychology at University of Leicester UK, currently pursuing a Masters in Clinical Research Statistics and I am looking to develop my analytical skills in order to become a data analyst/biostatistician.

 This repository holds all my projects that I have done over the years.
 They were all made using SPSS, but will be remade soon using R and Tableau, as I am currently learning them.<br>